 How does it work?

 When you arrive, sign in at the trestle tables behind the car park.
 Then, grab your bags, collect a picking stick and head out into the orchard.
 When your bags are full, head back to the tables to weigh your haul.
 Oranges are currently $1.75 a kilo (cash and EFTPOS accepted).
+They even have a juicing machine and bottles on site so you can juice your oranges straight away.

 Image ©Alison McCann for Playing in Puddles

 A day spent orange picking at Cedar Farm is a back-to-basics and inexpensive way to spend quality time outdoors with your family.
-And afterward, you can head home to fill the fruit bowl and make some delicious farm-fresh orange juice with the kids.
+And afterwards, you can head home to fill the fruit bowl and make some delicious farm-fresh orange juice with the kids.
 Perfect!

 Cedar Farm, Dooralong

 What to Take: You need to take your own bags for the oranges, so make sure you pack a few.
-You can take your own mug for a free cup of tea, and you are welcome to picnic in the orchards too.
-Dogs on leashes are welcome to come along.

 Location: Cedar Farm is at 48 Dittons Road, Dooralong.
 (Turn off Dooralong Road into Dittons Road at the Dooralong Community Hall and Oval.
-Follow the dirt road to the carpark at the end).
+Follow the dirt road to the car park at the end).

 Close